radxa-build/rock-3a/README.md

 A collection of auto-generated images for ROCK 3A.

 * Armbian images will have name started with `Armbian`.
+This is currently disabled since Armbian is not providing their `current` kernel on this board.
 * Radxa debos image will have name started with the board name.
 * Manjaro users can visit [here](https://github.com/manjaro-arm/rock3-a-images).